 At the Talkeetna Alaskan Lodge, it's all about the view.
-Built atop a high bluff, the lodge overlooks the Susitna River Valley and surveys the entire Alaska Range, with Mt.
-McKinley right in the middle.
+Built atop a high bluff, the lodge overlooks the Susitna River Valley and surveys the entire Alaska Range, with Denali (Mt.
+McKinley) right in the middle.
 On a clear day, all of the common rooms (and 72 of the guest rooms) offer this same stunning panorama of river valleys and rugged peaks.

 Divine Summer Evenings

 On sunny summer evenings, linger on the front porch for hours, staring at the impressive Alaska Range which spans the horizon above the lodge’s sprawling front lawn.
 At the same time, enjoy top-notch cuisine from the lodge's renowned chef, paired with a selection from the award-winning wine list.
 The views are so wonderful, in fact, that local Alaskans love the lodge just as much as visitors.
-During your stay, you will likely meet someone from Alaska, or witness a wedding ceremony with Mount McKinley as the backdrop.
+During your stay, you will likely meet someone from Alaska, or witness a wedding ceremony with North America's highest peak as the backdrop.

 Embellished with Local Elements